-.03 Landowner's Option for Installment Purchase Agreement.
+.03.
+Landowner's Option for Installment Purchase Agreement.

-- A. The Foundation may offer to buy an easement from a landowner through an IPA either: - (1) In an eligible county where the land will be subjected to easement restrictions; or (2) Through MARBIDCO, if the offer is not for less than \$100,000. - B. At the time of escrow closing on an IPA, the landowner and the Foundation shall agree to the terms of an IPA, including the following: - (1) Payment from MARBIDCO shall be made in cash for not less than: - (a) The maximum value, based on the Foundation's per-acre purchase price, of any easements on an unrestricted lot or family lots reserved by the landowner at escrow closing for future purchase from the Foundation; and - (b) Any additional amounts, as required by the Foundation; - (2) Payment from MARBIDCO shall be made in one or more IPAs, each in a principal amount not less than \$100,000; - (3) An IPA shall be with the appropriate eligible county or MARBIDCO; and
+A. The Foundation may offer to buy an easement from a landowner through an IPA either:

+(1) In an eligible county where the land will be subjected to easement restrictions; or

+(2) Through MARBIDCO, if the offer is not for less than \$100,000.

+B. At the time of escrow closing on an IPA, the landowner and the Foundation shall agree to the terms of an IPA, including the following:

+(1) Payment from MARBIDCO shall be made in cash for not less than:

+(a) The maximum value, based on the Foundation's per-acre purchase price, of any easements on an unrestricted lot or family lots reserved by the landowner at escrow closing for future purchase from the Foundation; and

-This document is provided as a public resource for reference purposes only.
-Statutory and regulatory provisions can change as a result of legislative and regulatory action, so users are advised to consult the most recent version of the Annotated Code of the Public Laws of Maryland and the Code of Maryland Regulations (COMAR) available from the Maryland Department of Legislative Services at: http://www.mlis.state.md.us/.
+(b) Any additional amounts, as required by the Foundation;

+(2) Payment from MARBIDCO shall be made in one or more IPAs, each in a principal amount not less than \$100,000;

+(3) An IPA shall be with the appropriate eligible county or MARBIDCO; and

-- (4) If the IPA is with MARBIDCO, the maturity date shall be at least 10 years from settlement for each IPA. - C. A landowner's designation of the appropriate eligible county for an IPA shall be approved by the eligible county before escrow closing.
+(4) If the IPA is with MARBIDCO, the maturity date shall be at least 10 years from settlement for each IPA.

+C. A landowner's designation of the appropriate eligible county for an IPA shall be approved by the eligible county before escrow closing.

-.04 Grant to Eligible County.
+.04.
+Grant to Eligible County.